leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 ## Wasm (WebAssembly)

 A binary format that allows code to run in the browser at near-native speed.
-See the [mdn documentation](https://developer.mozilla.org/en-US/docs/WebAssembly) for more.
+See the [MDN documentation](https://developer.mozilla.org/en-US/docs/WebAssembly) for more.

 ## Terminal

-A virtual device used to communicate with processes spawned in a pod.
+A virtual device used to communicate with processes spawned in a Pod.
 It provides input and displays output in the form of characters.

 The default terminal used by BrowserPod uses Xterm.js, a terminal emulator library